ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *  RM-Python-config.ini
    If there are any non-ASCII characters in the RM-Python-config.ini file, perhaps in a database path, or in ignored objects, then the file must be saved in UTF-8 format, with no byte order mark (BOM).
-This is a save option in NotePad.
+   This is an option in the save dialog box in NotePad.

 *  UNREF_FILES
    If there is a difference in capitalization of file name or directory